-SPT125 (Formerly MGT125) This course will emphasize the importance of management in the sport industry.
+SPT125 (Formerly MGT125)

+This course will emphasize the importance of management in the sport industry.
 The goal will be to encourage students to think critically about how sports businesses impact society and the economy.
 Students will explore management processes in various sport organizations and the sport industry as a whole.
 (3 credits)

-- 1. Explain how the four functions of management (planning, organizing, leading, and controlling) apply to various sport and recreation businesses. - 2.
-Recognize social-responsibility initiatives throughout the sport industry. - 3.
-Analyze global business and how diversity impacts sport/recreation operations. - 4.
-Identify 3-5 career options in the sports industry.
+1. Explain how the four functions of management (planning, organizing, leading, and controlling) apply to various sport and recreation businesses.

+2. Demonstrate understanding of strategic planning and resource allocation for a sport/recreation organization.

+3. Identify social responsibility initiatives throughout the sports industry.